omueller5/owenruntime-site/README.md

 Mods are showcased directly on the site with screenshots, feature summaries, and links to source code or release pages when available.

 ---

+## 🧩 Minecraft Addons (Bedrock Edition)

+I also create **Minecraft: Bedrock Edition addons**, designed to be lightweight, compatible with recent game updates, and easy to install.

+These addons typically focus on:
+- Quality-of-life improvements
+- Gameplay tweaks and utility features
+- Experimental mechanics built using Bedrock’s addon system

+Addons are listed on the site with descriptions, images, and download links when available.

+---